 - Nominated for Music Nova Scotia Folk Recording of the Year (2017)

-- Will perform as part of Inventions 2017 with the Halifax Music Co-op Orchestra (October 2017)
+- Performed as part of Inventions 2017 with the Halifax Music Co-op Orchestra (October 2017)

-- Will showcase at Nova Scotia Music Week in Truro, NS (November 2017)
+- Showcased at Nova Scotia Music Week in Truro, NS (November 2017)

 - Released debut full-length album, Come What May Come, in May 2017